simiadebowale/Movie-showtimes/README.md

 # Imports:

-java.awt.* contains all of the classes for creating user interfaces.
+-java.awt.* contains all of the classes for creating user interfaces.
-Java.awt.event.* provides interfaces and classes for dealing with different types of events fired by AWT components.
+-Java.awt.event.* provides interfaces and classes for dealing with different types of events fired by AWT components.
-Javax.swing.* imports all classes from the package.
+-Javax.swing.* imports all classes from the package.
-Java.util.* contains the collections framework, legacy collection classes, event model, date and time facilities, internationalization, and miscellaneous utility classes.
+-Java.util.* contains the collections framework, legacy collection classes, event model, date and time facilities, internationalization, and miscellaneous utility classes.

 # Class Selection: